ornldaac/Airborne_CO2/README.md

 For users new to NetCDFs, these resources may be useful.

 * [*NetCD-what?
-An Ecologist’s Guide to Working with Daymet and other NetCDF-formatted Data*](https://daac.ornl.gov/resources/tutorials/NetCDF_webinar_08302017.html) explains the netCDF file format with examples from gridded weather data.
+An Ecologist’s Guide to Working with Daymet and other NetCDF-formatted Data*](https://daac.ornl.gov/resources/tutorials/NetCDF_webinar_08302017.html) explains the NetCDF file format with examples from gridded weather data.
-* [*Webinar: NetCDF Why and How: Creating Publication Quality NetCDF Datasets*](https://daac.ornl.gov/resources/tutorials/create_publication_quality_netcdf/) discusses the 'how and why' of using the netCDF data structure
+* [*Webinar: NetCDF Why and How: Creating Publication Quality NetCDF Datasets*](https://daac.ornl.gov/resources/tutorials/create_publication_quality_netcdf/) discusses the 'how and why' of using the NetCDF data structure
 *  [*How to Open and Work with NetCDF Data in R*](https://github.com/ornldaac/netCDF_data_in_R) is a tutorial providing additional practice working with this data format in R.

 # 5. Credits